SethSekyere/DevOps-MLOps-Software-Engineering/Infrastructure-README.md

 Before deploying this infrastructure, ensure you have the following:

+1.)
 AWS Account: An active AWS account with sufficient permissions to create VPCs, EC2 instances, RDS, and other resources.

+2.)
 Terraform Installed: Terraform CLI installed on your local machine or CI/CD environment.
-Download it from here.
+Download it from here

+3.)
 AWS CLI: Configured with your AWS credentials.
 Run aws configure to set up your credentials.

+4.)
 Git: Installed for version control and cloning this repository.